-There are twenty-two countries in which dog racing occurs but may or may not have reached a commercial stage.
+There are twenty-one countries in which dog racing occurs but may or may not have reached a commercial stage.
 When considering whether the racing of greyhounds qualifies as "commercial," we look at several criteria including whether a law has been passed that authorizes gambling on the speed and/or ability of greyhounds, the existence of a regulatory structure, the physical presence of racetracks, evidence of gambling, whether the host state or subdivision shares in any gambling proceeds, fees charged by host locations, the use of professional racing kennels, the number of dogs participating in races, the existence of an official racing code, and membership, if any, in a greyhound racing federation or trade association.

 Did you know that greyhound racing spells suffering and death for nearly 50,000 greyhounds all across the globe every year?
 Dogs are forced to live in tiny cages, deprived of vet care, drugged, starved and abused, then many are simply killed.